 Our vision for the future is clear: single ventricle solved.
 Developed collaboratively alongside leaders in the scientific community, the single ventricle Research Roadmap is a living ten-year plan toward comprehensive, multidisciplinary, and programmatic solutions to understand and overcome single ventricle heart disease.

-Origins of The Roadmap
+Development of The Roadmap

 To inform the development of Research Roadmap, we interviewed more than 200 key opinion leaders, conducted a review of published literature, and attended relevant scientific conferences.
 We formed small working groups of multidisciplinary investigators to tackle specific focus areas and tasked each with designing a holistic research program to address key knowledge gaps in their focus area.
-Those findings were analyzed and distilled into the Research Roadmap: a cohesive, central plan that communicates five key gaps hindering progress and the solutions needed to solve them.
+Those findings were analyzed and distilled into the Research Roadmap: a cohesive, central plan that communicates four key gaps hindering progress and the solutions needed to solve them.

 We hope that this roadmap will galvanize coordination of single ventricle research and clinical care support globally.

-Understanding Etiology of Single Ventricle
+Understanding Origins of Single Ventricle

 There are too many questions surrounding single ventricle heart defects and not enough answers.
 Fundamental knowledge about heart development is essential to our understanding of disease pathogenesis, but the field is operating without that full picture of the disease.
 Recent advancements in technology have dramatically enhanced scientists’ capacity to understand the contribution of variants, architecture, and regulatory elements which can help determine the etiology of this complex disease.